Simon Rex: Early work in porn and on MTV (1993–1998)

-Television breakout and film work (1999–2017)
+Television and film (1999–2017)

 In 1999, he was cast in the comedy-drama television series Jack & Jill, which aired on The WB channel for two seasons.
 He appeared as Eli in the TV show Felicity and television guest appearances followed including Baywatch, Everwood, and Summerland.

 Starting in 2002, Rex starred with Amanda Bynes in the sitcom What I Like About You.
 In 2006, he appeared on the Lifetime primetime telenovela Monarch Cove, which ran for fourteen episodes.
 From television into film, Rex has held the lead role in feature films including Scary Movie 3, 4, & 5, Hotel California, The Karate Dog, King of the Avenue, and Superhero Movie.
 Rex more recently starred alongside comedian Nick Swardson in the Comedy Central show, Typical Rick, which ran for two seasons from 2016 to 2017.

-Music career (2005–2020)
+Music (2005–2020)

 Rex entered the music industry in 2005 as a rap artist after becoming friends with and discovering Mickey Avalon.
 Rex adopted his alter ego Dirt Nasty and formed the rap group Dyslexic Speedreaders with Avalon & Andre Legacy.
-Rex both produced and was featured on the group’s hit song "My Dick".
-Again the group paired with Lil Jon to create the song "What Do You Say" which was featured in 2009’s blockbuster comedy film, The Hangover.
+Rex both produced and was featured on the group's hit song "My Dick".
+Again the group paired with Lil Jon to create the song "What Do You Say" which was featured in 2009's blockbuster comedy film, The Hangover.

 Rex was an investor in the New York City nightclub The Plumm with partners Noel Ashman, Samantha Ronson, Chris Noth, and others.
 It opened in 2006 and closed in 2009.

-In 2007, Dirt Nasty released his self-titled debut album which included the songs 1980, Cracker Ass Fantastic & Dropping Names.
+In 2007, Dirt Nasty released his self-titled debut album, which included the songs 1980, Cracker Ass Fantastic, and Droppin' Names.
 His second album, 2011's Nasty as I Wanna Be, featured Ke$ha, LMFAO, Too Short, and Warren G. Rex's other musical projects under his Dirt Nasty alias include his third album Palatial, and the supergroup Three Loco which features Andy Milonakis and Riff Raff.
-As Three Loco, the group teamed up with producer Diplo and released the group’s eight-song EP on Diplo’s Mad Decent label.
+As Three Loco, the group teamed up with producer Diplo and released the group's eight-song EP on Diplo's Mad Decent label.
+Dirt Nasty appeared in Season 1, episode 5 of Paris Hilton's My New BFF where the girls had to play "Seven Minutes in Heaven" with him.